aldolat/posts-in-sidebar/README.md

 ### 2. The widget panel (all sections are open).
 ![2.
 The widget panel (all sections are open).](https://ps.w.org/posts-in-sidebar/assets/screenshot-2.png)

-### 3. A simple output of the widget: title, excerpt and link to the entire archive.
+### 3. A simple output of the widget: title, excerpt, and link to the entire archive.
 ![3.
 A simple output of the widget: title, excerpt and link to the entire archive.](https://ps.w.org/posts-in-sidebar/assets/screenshot-3.png)

 ### 4. Displaying the featured image, floating left.
 ![4.
 Displaying the featured image, floating left.](https://ps.w.org/posts-in-sidebar/assets/screenshot-4.png)

-### 5. The same image as before, but in larger size.
+### 5. The same image as before, but in a larger size.
 ![5.
 The same image as before, but in larger size.](https://ps.w.org/posts-in-sidebar/assets/screenshot-5.png)

 ### 6. The introductory text for the widget.